Symptoms

 • Abdomen: Ulcers and stomach pain

-• Ear, nose and throat: Chronic ear infections, ulcers in the nose and hearing loss
+• Ear, nose and throat: Chronic (long-term) ear infections, ulcers in the nose and hearing loss

-• Nerves: Numbness, tingling, weakness or loss of feeling in the extremities
+• Nerves: Numbness, tingling, weakness or loss of feeling in your extremities (such as arms or legs)